 - 1 cup powdered sugar

-- Coarsely chop chocolate.
-Place in medium-sized bowl.
+- Place coarsely-chopped chocolate or melting chocolates in medium-sized bowl.
 Set aside.

-- Scald cream over medium heat on stove.
+- Scald cream, bringing it just to a boil, over medium heat on stove.

-- Place ganache in the refrigerator for 20 minutes or until a pipeable consistency.
+- Place ganache in the refrigerator for 30 minutes or until it’s firm to touch.

 - While the ganache sets, line a sheet pan with parchment or a non-stick mat.
 Set aside.

 - Using a small cookie scoop, piping bag or your hands, create round truffle that are about 1-inch wide in size.

 - Place the pan into the refrigerator for about 5 minutes to allow the truffles to firm up.